Right Arrow

 Laboratory and Chemical Safety

-Safety Challenge:
+Safety Barrier:

 Not all chemical hazards are visible.
 Unsupervised lab entry, missed PPE, or improper storage can lead to dangerous exposures.